 In today's strained financial climate, local governments must consider the impact of different development patterns on their revenue streams.
-A Sonoran Institute-commissioned study outlines the differences in revenue generation between autooriented and pedestrian-oriented development.
+A Sonoran Institute-commissioned study, About Town: Building Revenue for Communities, 2 outlines the differences in revenue generation between auto-oriented and pedestrian-oriented development.
 The study analyzes property tax revenue for nine communities in Colorado, Idaho, Montana, and Wyoming.
 The study points out that, when cities are considering different development options, a major factor in their decision should be the potential tax revenue the development will produce.
 The problem with this approach is that the total annual tax revenue per development generally provides the basis for the decision.
 This would be like comparing farmland productivity by yield per farm.
 In actuality, farmers use yield per acre to compare farmland.
 Perhaps we can make development decisions in the same fashion by comparing revenue per acre.